 To strengthen the family’s ability to protect and nurture its children

-How do In-Home Family Services begin?
+How do In-Home Family Services Begin?

-Once the decision is made to provide IHFS following the investigation or assessment, a Child & Family Team (CFT) meeting is arranged.
-Child & Family Team members include the family members, their community supports, and the social worker who come together to develop a plan (family services agreement).
-The Child & Family Team meeting is facilitated.
+Once the decision is made to provide IHFS following the investigation or assessment, a Child and Family Team (CFT) meeting is arranged.
+Child and Family Team members include the family members, their community supports, and the social worker who come together to develop a plan (family services agreement).
+The Child and Family Team meeting is facilitated.
 We recognize and respect the family as the expert on its children; therefore the CFT utilizes a team approach to developing a specific plan for the family.
 The plan builds on the strengths of the child and family and addresses trauma, their needs, desires and dreams.